wdhq/philosophical-handbook/README.md

   If later, then now I will take my lunch, since the hour for lunch has arrived – and dying I will tend to later."
   [Source](http://classics.mit.edu/Epictetus/discourses.1.one.html)

     > Lamenting over the inevitability of death serves no purpose and creates nothing but unnecessary distraction.
 Instead, cultivate your obsession with a sense of gratitude and certainty.
-Death is a certainty, but so is the opportunity to live fully until that time comes.
+Death is a certainty, but so is the possibility of living fully until that moment.

 #### <a name="epicurus"></a> Epicurus
 - _Letter to Menoeceus_, 3